yvcardenas/cse15l-lab-reports/LabReport3.md

 /Users/ycardenas/docsearch/technical/911report
 ```
 <br> __Command-Line Option 2:"-print"__
 <br>1.
-The first example for the 'print' option is using '' which .
-This is useful because
+The first example for the 'print' option is using a path that leads to the 911report directory in technical.
+This command prints the paths for every files and/or directory in the given path, including the origical path.
+This is useful because you can check the contents of something and also see how to refernece it.
 <br>Command:
 ```
 $ find /Users/ycardenas/docsearch/technical/911report -print